niklaushirt/ibm-aiops-deployer/doc/storytelling/TURBONOMIC_PERF_Sample_Demo Script.md

 **📣 <u>Narration</u>**

 Welcome to this demonstration of the Turbonomic platform.
-In this demo, I am going to show you how Turbonomic can help your operations team proactively identify, diagnose, and resolve incidents across mission-critical workloads.
+In this demo, I am going to show you how Turbonomic can help your operations team proactively optimize performance across mission-critical workloads, while improving cost.

 Let's imagine we're at work, it's end of the year, and I get an email from Uwe, our Group CTO, saying that we have massive performance problems with our customer facing applications and that customers are unhappy.